-The following requirements apply to all extracurricular activities:
+In addition, the following provisions apply to all extracurricular activities:

-- A student who receives at the end of a grading period a grade below 70 in any academic class-other than an Advanced Placement or International Baccalaureate course; or an honors or dual credit course in English language arts, mathematics, science, social studies, economics, or language other than English-may not participate in extracurricular activities for at least three school weeks. - A student with disabilities who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks.
+- A student who receives at the end of a grading period a grade below 70 in any academic class-other than an Advanced Placement or International Baccalaureate course; or an honors or dual credit course in English language arts, mathematics, science, social studies, economics, or language other than English-may not participate in extracurricular activities for at least three school weeks. - A student with disabilities who fails to meet the standards in the individualized education program (IEP) may not participate for at least three school weeks. - An ineligible student may practice or rehearse but may not participate in any competitive activity. - A student is allowed in a school year up to 10 absences not related to post-district competition, a maximum of 5 absences for post-district competition prior to state, and a maximum of 5 absences for state competition.
+All extracurricular activities and public performances, whether UIL activities or other activities approved by the board, are subject to these restrictions.

-- An ineligible student may practice or rehearse. - A student is allowed in a school year up to 10 absences not related to post-district competition, a maximum of 5 absences for post-district competition prior to state, and a maximum of 5 absences for state competition.
-All extracurricular activities and public performances, whether UIL activities or other activities approved by the board, are subject to these restrictions. - An absence for participation in an activity that has not been approved will receive an unexcused absence.
+• An absence for participation in an activity that has not been approved will receive an unexcused absence.